Alex-Skp/creating-oong-database/README.md

 4.- During the process test.ipynb was used to read what has been written in the tables, to keep track of the progress.

 ## To do / to be improved:
--Make a diagram of the database for this readme file -Revise the queries which extract the ID information for the songplays table, as a lot of None values are returned.
+-Make a diagram of the database for this readme file.
+-Revise the queries which extract the ID information for the songplays table, as a lot of None values are returned.
 Maybe a bigger song database is needed, or a better matching search logic is needed.
 -Run a local version of this project, and upload in my personal GitHub